 So why would this happen?
 Well, for one, progressives increment at different levels.
 The highest progressive usually doesn’t increment as fast as a lower one.
 The main reason for this is lower progressives are hit more often, and don’t require as much coin-in to replenish its starting point.

 For example, a mini on a penny Dancing Drums will start at $10, but the Grand starts at $10,000.
 Presuming a similar percentage of the bet goes to each progressive, the Grand will need 1000x the coin-in to even pay for the starting point than the Mini.
 But the progressive is incrementing through all that coin-in in the meantime so the math is calculated around how often it is expected to hit and so forth to determine the increment.

 Given the Grand isn’t hit as often, it’s likely that the lower progressives get a higher percentage of the coin-in to replenish those often hit starting amounts.

 But even if they get the same amount of coin-in attributed to each, if the Minor happens to get hit while the Mini hasn’t been hit for awhile, it could simply be the case the Mini has simply had time to build up past the Minor.
 I’ve seen a $50 Mini and a $40 Minor on Dancing Drums when both haven’t been hit in awhile.

 Another example of when this can happen is when some jackpots are flat, based on denomination, while others are based on a universal formula.
-Lightning Link and Dragon Link are like this; if you’re playing $1 denomination the Mini can be $1,000 and the Major usually caps at that number.
+Lightning Link and Dragon Link are like this; if you’re playing $1 denomination the Minor will be bigger than the Major, which caps at $1,000.

 Dollar Storm has attempted to address this by having a different Major level for high denominations, so you don’t have those weird scenarios occurring, but since other games have a similar jackpot structure to Lightning Link, it can happen on occasion.